 Historically, Davey has led in the responsible selection and use of these chemicals, employing robust chemical safety protocols and following EPA guidance on chemical risk reduction methods.
 We developed our landscape Environmental Impact Quotient (EIQ) program to evaluate the overall impacts of chemicals on the environment.

 In 2017, we expanded our chemical management processes to include water use, setting an audacious goal to reduce our water consumption per labor hour by 35 percent by 2023 from a 2017 baseline.
 To accomplish this goal, we must rethink our entire chemical inventory and collaborate with chemical suppliers to identify and develop chemicals that require less or no water.
-Using our chemical inventory as a proxy, we calculate our 2018 field water use as 268,982 cubic meters, an increase of 2 percent from last year.
+Using our chemical inventory as a proxy, we calculate our 2019 field water use as 180,004 cubic meters.
+We used 2.8 gallons per labor hour in 2019 compared to 3.32 gallons per labor hour in 2018.
+The calculation is based off the highest water content mixing ratio for each chemical used.

 Water Use (CUBIC METERS)